jundalisay/superb/content/en/research/sarkar/criminals/part-5-weak.md

+---
+heading: "Part 5"
-## 5. Criminals out of Momentary Weakness
+title: "Criminals out of Momentary Weakness"
+date: 2021-11-22
+author: "PR Sarkar"
+description: ""
+image: "/covers/prout.png"
+icon: "/icons/sarkar.png"
+---

 This is a temporary criminal urge, a special type of mental disease which suddenly appears in a certain type of environment and again subsides after a short time.